catalyzeio/stratum-docs/initial-setup.md

 Compliant Cloud uses what we call **[Sites](/compliant-cloud/articles/concepts/sites)** to map code services to hostnames, using the cert that was uploaded in step 5.

-The CLI command to create a cert is `sites create`, taking the form `datica -E "<your_env_alias>" sites create <hostname> <code service name> <cert name>`.
+The CLI command to create a cert is `sites create`, taking the form `datica -E "<your_env_name>" sites create <hostname> <code service name> <cert name>`.
 For example, using the hostname from step 6, the wildcard cert name from step 5, and the code service name noted in step 1:

 ```
-datica -E "<your_env_alias>" sites create api.example.com app01 *.example.com
+datica -E "<your_env_name>" sites create api.example.com app01 *.example.com
 ```

 This will generate a new nginx configuration file for the new site.